-A statement of purpose and a patients' guide were available for patients to take away.
-Both the statement of purpose and patients' guide included the relevant information about the services being offered.
+A statement of purpose and a patients' guide was available for patients to take away.
+Both documents included the relevant information about the services being offered.

-Both laser operators can communicate in Welsh with patients.
-All patients who completed a questionnaire told us that they were always able to speak to staff in their preferred language.
+All but one patient who completed a questionnaire told us that their preferred language was English and confirmed that they were always able to speak to staff in their preferred language.